3hsan1njast/word-generator/README.markdown

 # Word Generator

 A simple Python application built with Tkinter to generate random words (12 or 24) from a `words.txt` file and copy them to the clipboard.
-Made with ❤️ by Ehsan.

 ## Features
 - Select 12 or 24 random words from a provided `words.txt` file.